cxm12/FMIRQA/README.md

 ### Prediction
 Evaluating the quality of super-resolution results Download the pretrained models from ` `.
 Place the file in this project.
-Replace the checkpoint path with the path to save the SR-GT model.

 ```
 cd <directory of the .py file>
 python mainUni2IQA.py